A deadly serious affair…

 “Not for us.
 Nelson’s team will handle it.”

 Derek approached them.
 “I have to go.”
 He pulled on his coat and zipped it.
-“Thankfully my parents are in town and can stay with Maeve,” he said of his two-year-old daughter.
+“Thankfully my parents are in town and can stay with Maeve,” he said, referring to his two-year-old daughter.
 “It’s gonna be a long night.”

 “What’re you hearing?”

-“That the story is credible and their ‘friendship’ raised brows during the campaign.
-I knew they were close, but it never occurred to me that there was more to it.”
+“That the story is credible and their ‘friendship’ raised brows during the campaign, the transition and into the new administration.
+I knew they were close, but it never occurred to me that there was more to it.
+She was abruptly let go in the spring, but Nelson handled that himself, and we never heard why.
+He just said her services were no longer needed.”

 Terry joined them.
 “What can I do?”